Skip to content

 • A “View on Scryfall” link in the card detail modal that opens the card’s Scryfall page

-• An “Other Printings” button that shows a paginated binder-style grid (8 per page) of all known printings of the card, sorted by release date (newest first) by default, each linking to Scryfall.
+• An “Other Printings” button that shows a paginated binder-style grid (8 per page) of all known printings of the card, sorted by release date (newest first) by default, each linking to Scryfall, priced under the selected price store with alternate finishes underneath.
 Sorting can be changed via a dropdown to release date, set name, or price, with a toggle to reverse the sort direction.

 • Cards displayed individually by default (not grouped), with a “Group Duplicates” toggle